mas-bandwidth/gafferongames/content/post/go_stone_vs_go_board.md

 If the stone is colliding we must now work out what direction to push the stone out.
 I thought about this for a while and tried to come up with a simple pattern that worked.

-First, I tried pushing the stone out along the axis with the greatest amount of penetration, but that breaks down pretty severely in the case where a go stone approaches the go board from the side:
+First, I tried pushing the stone out along the axis with the greatest amount of penetration, but this breaks down pretty severely in the case where a go stone approaches the go board from the side:

 <img src="/img/virtualgo/multiple-axes-push-out-most-penetration.png" alt="push out most penetration" width="100%"/>